Pavion/tvstreamrecord/README.md

 ## Introduction

 This software is useful for setting recurrent recordings with your favorite streaming device (e.g. Fritz!Box Cable) or provider (e.g. MagentaTV).
-This software uses ffmpeg as a recording library and supports TV-Browser with corresponding plugin.
+This software uses ffmpeg as a recording library and supports TV-Browser with the corresponding plugin.

 ![Image](https://raw.githubusercontent.com/Pavion/tvstreamrecord/gh-pages/readme/image002.jpg)